SkywalkerLuke/TriStageHLA/README.md

 print({"peptide": peptide, "pre_prob": round(prob_bind, 6), "label": pred})
 ```

-## 3. Quick Start: TransHLA2.0-BIND
+## 3. Quick Start: TriStageHLA-BIND
-TransHLA2.0-BIND is a minimal Hugging Face-compatible PyTorch model for peptide–HLA binding classification using ESM.
+TriStageHLA-BIND is a minimal Hugging Face-compatible PyTorch model for peptide–HLA binding classification using ESM.
 It resolves allele-specific binding/presentation with quantitative supervision integrating eluted ligands and IC50-annotated pairs, achieving **AUROC of 96.2%** and **AUPRC of 95.2%** on combined BA/EL evaluation.

 Inference workflow:
 1) tokenize peptide and HLA pseudosequence with ESM tokenizer